tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 This example configures a toolbar menu button with the label `My Button` that opens the specified menu when clicked.
 The top-level menu contains two items.
 The first menu item inserts content when clicked and the second menu item opens a submenu containing two menu items which insert content when clicked.

 The `fetch` function is called when the toolbar menu button's menu is opened.
 It is a function that takes a callback and passes it an array of menu items to be rendered in the drop-down menu.
 This allows for asynchronous fetching of the menu items.
-See the [menu items](LINK) documentation for more details on how menu items should be specified.

 Use the following demo [here]({{site.baseurl}}/demo/custom-toolbar-menu-button/) for help using the menu toolbar button.